onyx-and-iris/voicemeeter-api-ruby/README.md

 puts vm.strip[0].label
 ```

-The following methods are Available.
+The following methods are available.

 -   `appgain(name, value)`: string, float, from 0.0 to 1.0